 - performing ceremonies such as marriages, civil partnerships and civil funerals.

-Also referred to as switchboard operator, a telephonist answers and connects calls.
-They usually earn between £12,000 and £24,000 per year.
+Also referred to as a switchboard operator, a telephonist answers and connects calls, while earning between £17,000 and £25,000 per year.

-Day-to-day tasks vary by role, because this function is often combined with other administrative duties.
-However, telephonists will almost always use a switchboard system, update directories, take and pass on messages, and test lines and report faults.
+Your day-to-day tasks will vary as this function is often combined with other administrative duties.
+However, telephonists always use a switchboard system, update directories, take and pass on messages, test lines and report faults.

-Applicants require strong IT skills and must possess existing administrative experience.
-Many further education colleges offer courses in call centre and customer service techniques; these can be extremely helpful when looking for these types of admin jobs.
+Many further education colleges offer courses in call centre and customer service techniques - having professional qualifications can be extremely helpful when looking for these types of admin jobs.